Support for Study Abroad Students

-At Goldsmiths we have a range of people in place to help you settle in to life in London and to support you through your studies
+At Goldsmiths we have a range of people and services in place for Study Abroad students to help you settle in to life in London and to support you through your studies.

 You’ll have an International Liaison Officer (ILO) in each of your departments to support you academically and advise you on other support services.

-There are also Departmental Student Coordinators – fellow students who are there to represent you on academic issues.
+There are also Departmental Reps – fellow students who are there to represent you on academic issues.

-The English Language Centre (ELC) runs sessions on academic literacy, study skills, and language development to support you with your academic writing if required.
+The Centre for Academic Language and Literacies (CALL) at Goldsmiths supports students who are non-native English speakers.
+CALL runs sessions on academic literacy, study skills, and language development to support you with your academic writing if required.

 Goldsmiths has a multi-faith prayer room and a Chaplaincy Centre that's open to everyone regardless of what your beliefs and practices may or may not be.
-There are lots of places of worship in New Cross and the surrounding areas - to find out more visit gold.ac.uk/chaplaincy
+There are lots of places of worship in New Cross and the surrounding areas.
+Find out more about chaplaincy at Goldsmiths.

-At the Goldsmiths Student Centre you can access a wide range of services and support in one location.
+At the Goldsmiths school hubs, you can access a wide range of services and support.
 Their specialist staff can assist you with any problems, and they run events and activities to help you make the most out of your time at Goldsmiths.
-If you have any questions, get in touch and they'll point you in the right direction.

 More information about how to contact the school hubs and how they can help is available on their webpage.